-Location: Claremont, California, 35 miles east of downtown Los Angeles.
+Location: Claremont, Calif., 35 miles east of downtown Los Angeles

 President: David W. Oxtoby